ASFHyP3/hyp3-docs/docs/using.md

 # Using ASF HyP3

 On Demand products processed by HyP3 can be requested quickly and easily.
-ASF's [Vertex](https://search.asf.alaska.edu/ "https://search.asf.alaska.edu/" ){target=_blank} Data Search portal provides a rich interface to explore Sentinel-1 acquisitions and find images to submit for On Demand processing.
+ASF's [Data Search Vertex](https://search.asf.alaska.edu/ "https://search.asf.alaska.edu/" ){target=_blank} portal provides a rich interface to explore Sentinel-1 acquisitions and find images to submit for On Demand processing.
 It also provides tools for selecting pairs and stacks for InSAR analysis.

 [![Vertex Image](../images/vertex.png "Click to open Vertex in a new tab")](https://search.asf.alaska.edu/ "https://search.asf.alaska.edu" ){target=blank}